AninditaBasu/comparative-mythology/docs/myths/dragon_slaying.md

 |Mountains are involved?|Yes|No|Yes|No|Yes|
 |Light is involved?|Yes|No|Yes|No|No|

 From a structural standpoint, it looks like the Trita-Trishira myth is an outlier for this group, and is structurally not really similar to them except for the part about the vanquished being a three-headed being.

-## Historical and comparative analysis
+## Historical analysis

 Historical evidence for Indra and Trita are non-existent.